CEA-MetroCarac/fitspy/paper/paper.md

 Once loaded in the GUI via a file-selection widget, the spectra can be processed one by one, in groups depending on spectra selected with the cursor in the file selection widget, or as a whole dataset.

 Firstly, the users can choose to reduce the physical support (wavelength axis) to a range of interest for subsequent processing.
-They can also activate the `Attractors` capability, which are the local maxima of spectra obtained thanks to the *signal.find_peaks()* function of the `scipy` library (cf. @scipy).
+They can also activate the `Attractors` capability, which are the local maxima of spectra obtained thanks to the *signal.find_peaks()* function of the `scipy` library [@scipy].
 These attractors can be used subsequently to normalise spectra or to select points associated with the baseline and peaks to be modelled (see below).

 Once the range of interest and the spectra are (optionally) normalised, the users can define a **baseline** in order to make the spectra share a common, flat zero-intensity level.